RickardKarl/rickardkarl.github.io/_pages/cv.md

 Work experience
 ======

+* July - Ongoing: Software Developer Consultant
+  * Apro Translations AB
+  * Developed software for robotic process automation to reduce manual labour in accepting job requests on a web portal, sending emails and automating actions in a desktop application.

 * Summer 2020: Research Assistant
   * Delft University of Technology
   * Performed research in surrogate-based optimisation for discrete problems.
 Studied various acquistion functions.
 Also investigated the effect of continous versus discrete surrogate models, which resulted in a published paper presented at BNAIC/BeneLearn (2020).
   * Supervisor: Assistant professor Laurens Bliek (now at Eindhoven University of Technology)

-* July - Dec 2020: Software Developer Consultant
-  * Apro Translations AB
-  * Developed software for robotic process automation to reduce manual labour in accepting job requests on a web portal, sending emails and automating actions in a desktop application.

 * Summer 2019: Data Analyst Intern
   * NASA Goddard Space Flight Center